computationalmystic/project4-group6/overview.md

 1. Admin can add/edit/remove/disable instructors

--Give highest level of permissions and access
+- Give highest level of permissions and access
--Create interface to create and edit instructors and where they're assigned -Establish error checking so that an instructor with active courses doesn't get deleted
+- Create interface to create and edit instructors and where they're assigned
+- Establish error checking so that an instructor with active courses doesn't get deleted
 - Logic to varify that user is a system administrator